Serena Dalrymple

-Serena Gail Dalrymple (born September 7, 1990) is a Filipino-American actress who has been officially retired from show business since 2004, though she twice briefly returned to star in the 2008 film Ang Tanging Ina Ninyong Lahat and in the 2010 film Ang Tanging Ina Mo (Last na 'To!).
+Serena Gail Dalrymple (born September 7, 1990) is a Filipino actress who had been officially retired from show business since 2005, though she twice briefly returned to star in the 2008 film Ang Tanging Ina Ninyong Lahat and in the 2010 film Ang Tanging Ina Mo (Last na 'To!).
 During her career, she played roles in a number of movies and television series, largely with ABS-CBN.

 Early life and education

-Dalrymple was born to Robert Lloyd Dalrymple, a Scottish American and a former military officer, and Wilma Billones-Dalrymple.
-She attended high school at the O. B. Montessori Center in Las Piñas, from which she graduated on March 29, 2007.
+Dalrymple was born on September 7, 1990.
+She is the daughter of Robert Lloyd Dalrymple, a Scottish American and a former military officer, and Wilma Billones-Dalrymple.

+She attended high school at the O. B. Montessori Center in Las Piñas.
 She then went on to study export management at the De La Salle-College of Saint Benilde and aimed to attend university in the United States.

-Dalyrmple obtained a Masters in Business Administration from Hult International in 2014.
+Dalrymple obtained a master's degree in Business Administration from Hult International in 2014.

 Career

 Dalrymple began her career in show business in 1997 after her famous television commercial of Jollibee "Isa pa-isa pang chicken joy".
 Her acting skills earned her minor roles in some movies, through which she began to receive wider recognition.

-Her first movie, Haba-baba-doo, Puti-puti-poo! which aired in 1998, brought her alongside fellow child actress Camille Prats.
-Following appearance, she was given a role in Tong Tatlong Tatay Kong Pakitong-kitong, which was released that same year.
-The following year she starred in three movies: Type Kita, Walang Kokontra, Tik Tak Toys My Kolokotoys, and Wansapanataym.
+Her first movie, Haba-baba-doo, Puti-puti-poo! which released in 1998, brought her alongside fellow child actress Camille Prats along with Hiling with their another child actress Shaina Magdayao two months before Marinella that premiered on February 8, 1999 as an afternoon soap opera.
+Following appearance, she was given a role in Tong Tatlong Tatay Kong Pakitong-kitong, which was released that same year and Bata, Bata...
+Pa'no Ka Ginawa? with co-star Carlo Aquino.
+The following year she starred in three movies: Type Kita, Walang Kokontra, Tik Tak Toys My Kolokotoys and the anthology series Wansapanataym: The Movie.
 After participating in subsequent movies, she began to star in television series in 2001.

-The first, entitled Sa Dulo Ng Walang Hanggan, featured co-star Claudine Barretto, and lasted from 2001–2003.
-While doing that series, she was given another role in Eto na ang susunod na kabanata with Roderick Paulate.
-In 2003, she starred as Jericho Rosales' sister in the phenomenal hit Sana'y Wala Nang Wakas.
+The first, entitled Sa Dulo ng Walang Hanggan, featured co-star Claudine Barretto and lasted from 2001 to 2003.
+While doing that series, she was given another role in Eto Na Ang Susunod Na Kabanata with Roderick Paulate.
+In 2003, she starred in the hit series Sana'y Wala Nang Wakas alongside Jericho Rosales.
 Later that year, she also played alongside comedy queen Ai-Ai de las Alas in the hit movie and sitcom Ang Tanging Ina.
 Afterwards, she did additional movies and eventually her last show Spirits with other teen contract stars of Star Magic.

-She announced her retirement from show business in 2004.
-She has returned in showbiz from her retirement and has included in the casts of Ang Tanging Ina Ninyong Lahat and Ang Tanging Ina Mo (Last na 'To!).
+Dalrymple announced her retirement from show business in 2004, but reappeared in the movies Ang Tanging Ina Ninyong Lahat and Ang Tanging Ina Mo (Last na 'To!).
+In 2015, she appeared in an episode of the talk show Kababayan Today.